Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 Shea Jordan of Gulf Shores said she would play her dad’s copy of the 45 single Come Monday over and over again when she was a child.

 Buffett helped make having a devil-may-care, gently rebellious nature an appropriate lifestyle.
+He bottled and sold the idea that attitude was directly affected by latitude.

 That so many fans looked at Buffett like he was part of their family seemed normal.
 The connection was that strong.
+He allowed us to grow older while refusing to grow up.

 And he did all that just by being himself.